Political Relations

 Historic Relationship

-Hon’ble Prime Minister of Bhutan visited Bangladesh to celebrate the Birth Centenary of the Father of the Nation of Bangladesh, and the Golden Jubilee of Bangladesh’s independence
+Visit of the Hon’ble Prime Minister of Bhutan to Celebrate the Birth Centenary of the Father of the Nation of Bangladesh, and the Golden Jubilee of Bangladesh’s Independence, March 2021

-Joint Statement between Bangladesh and Bhutan on the occasion of the visit of the Hon’ble Prime Minister of Bhutan, to Bangladesh in March 2021
+Joint Statement between Bangladesh and Bhutan during the visit of the Hon’ble Prime Minister of Bhutan, to Bangladesh, 24 March 2021, Dhaka

 1. Hon’ble Prime Minister of the Kingdom of Bhutan H.E.
 Dr. Lotay Tshering paid a State Visit to Bangladesh from 23-25 March 2021 as the Special Representative of His Majesty Jigme Khesar Namgyal Wangchuck, King of Bhutan, to celebrate the Birth Centenary of the Father of the Nation of Bangladesh, Bangabandhu Sheikh Mujibur Rahman, and the Golden Jubilee of Bangladesh’s independence.
 He was accompanied by senior officials of the Royal Government of Bhutan and a cultural delegation.